ABOUT IN-PERSON STUDIO PROGRAMS¬

 The Cohen Memorial Fund at Virginia MOCA offers a number of scholarships for children and teens to participate in art education.
 Everyone deserves to express their creativity.
 Through these scholarships we hope to provide an understanding and appreciation of the arts to anyone with an interest—regardless of financial situation—and to recognize and encourage artistically gifted individuals.

 Registration & Studio Policies

 Register online, by telephone, or in person.
 Tuition must be paid at the time of registration.
 No student is considered registered until all fees are paid.
-We cannot make confirmation calls, however students are notified in the event of a cancellation.
+Successfully registered individuals will receive a confirmation email from our system.
+Please reach out to confirm your registration if you do not receive a confirmation email for any reason.
+Students will be notified in the event of a cancellation.

 Registration deadline is 5:00 PM, seven days prior to the course start date unless otherwise noted.